meilisearch/meilisearch-rails/README.md

 end
 ```

 🤔 If you are performing updates and deletions in the background, a record deletion can be committed to your database prior to the job actually executing.
-Thus if you were to load the record to remove it from the database then your ActiveRecord#find will fail with a RecordNotFound.
+Thus if you were to load the record to remove it from the database then your `ActiveRecord#find` will fail with a `RecordNotFound`.

 In this case you can bypass loading the record from **ActiveRecord** and just communicate with the index directly.